 Adaptation First: The game was released before the movie was out, just like the novel.
 Players who have played "the game based on the movie based on the game", at least knows half of the movie's plot.

 Christmas Rushed: Not counting pre-production time, Insomniac had to develop the entire game in 10 months so it could be released in time to coincide with the 2016 movie.
-Also a rare positive outcome for this trope, as aside from the substantial amount of content that was dropped from the original game, the production was surprisingly smooth, and the game was critically praised and became the fastest selling title in the series.
+Also a rare positive outcome for this trope, as aside from the substantial amount of content that was dropped from the original game, the production was surprisingly smooth (although not entirely, see Troubled Production below), and the game was critically praised and became the fastest selling title in the series.

 Cowboy BeBop at His Computer: A more minor one than most examples, but early after the announcement of the game, it was commonly referred to as either a remake or a reboot, while Insomniac insisted that it wasn't either of those, but rather a "re-imagining".

 Dummied Out: A line that was recorded for the E3 Kyzil Plateau demo but cut from the final release revealed that the Blarg of all people had a hand in the near extinction of the Lombaxes.
 The devs actually thought the line was removed at the time, and it would have caused serious issues for stories that occur later down the line.

 God Never Said That: As mentioned above, Insomniac had to clarify that the 2016 game is a re-imagining of the original game with the story of the movie told from Qwark's POV, and not a reboot of the franchise.

 Orphaned Reference: One of the Holocards in the Agents of Doom set refers to the moderators of the late Insomniac Games forum, who were also known as the Agents of Doom - "late" because the forum was shut down in 2017, rendering the joke lost on anyone who didn't visit before then.